 These results have implications for research and policy.
 The effect of GVC integration on bargaining power has so far not been analysed in the economic literature on the labour share in emerging economies, as opposed to research on the labour share in advanced economies (Guschanski and Onaran, 2021).
-Literature in development studies has more successfully integrated the impact of GVC participation on productivity on the one hand and bargaining power on the other hand, in a synthetic analysis of industrial and social upgrading (e.g. Barrientos et al., 2011).
-However, these contributions have not included the impact of GVCs on the markup power of firms, which is prominent in the economic literature, and would enrich the debate in development studies.
+Literature in development studies has more successfully integrated the impact of GVC participation on productivity on the one hand and bargaining power on the other hand, in a synthetic analysis of industrial and social upgrading (e.g. Barrientos et al., 2011, Marslev et al., 2022).
+However, these contributions have not discussed the impact of GVCs on the markup power of firms, which is prominent in the economic literature, and would enrich the debate in development studies.
 Empirical research on advanced economies has highlighted that part of the decline in the labour share is driven by increasing concentration within industries (Autor et al., 2017).
-As firms benefitting from GVCs are usually large (World Bank, 2020), this process might also be relevant for emerging economies.
-Future research could use firm-level data to test this empirically.
+As firms benefitting from GVCs are usually large (World Bank, 2020), the two processes might be connected.
+Future research could use firm-level data for emerging economies to test this empirically.

 Previous contributions have shown that offshoring from advanced to emerging economies puts downward pressure on the labour share in advanced economies (Guschanski and Onaran, 2021), while this article indicates that workers in emerging economies, the hosts of the offshored tasks, are equally losing out relatively to capital.
 Trade integration can increase productivity, but policies should be in place to ensure that labour and capital can share the gains more equally.
 Equitable trade requires a level playing field between capital and labour, which can be achieved via an improvement in trade union legislation or the expansion of social safety nets.
 Supplier firms in emerging economies, while squeezing labour, are themselves subject to severe price competition and profit squeeze by buyer firms in advanced economies (Anner, 2020).
 Regulations that hold firms in advanced economies responsible for working conditions along their value chain could help to address this issue and should be strengthened (World Bank, 2020).
-Finally, our results suggest that a simple attempt to increase the labour share through skill-upgrading will not be effective for improving equality, as medium-skilled workers have experienced the strongest negative impact of GVC participation.
+Such a law was passed in France and more recently in Germany and is currently under discussion at the level of the European Union.
+Finally, our results suggest that an attempt to increase the labour share through skill-upgrading alone will not be effective for improving equality, as medium-skilled workers have experienced the strongest negative impact of GVC participation.